vcolella/FlashMe/README.md

 - Create cards and add them to sets
 - Display sets of flash cards

+#### Development:

+Initially, FlashMe was intended to be a mobile app, but making it a web application made it more accessible to desktop users.

+The front-end was created using HTML, some jQuery and the Bootstrap framework for UX.

+The back-end relies on Python running Flask with SQlite.
+When thinking about the mobile application, I started to design a basic API with its endpoints supplying JSON so that any kind of client (mobile or not) could consume its data.

+But with that arrangement I wouldn't be able to take advantage of the Bootstrap framework and would have to learn a new technology.
+So in order to save time, I decided to go with the easier.

+The implemented features are very, very simple, but provide a proof of concept, if you may call it that way.

+I have some features in mind to be added in the future so that this application might actually interest some user.

+If you want to provide a PR with any improvements, I'd be more than happy to review it.

 #### How to use:

 1. After registering and loggin in, create a new set by clicking `New Set`.